holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_number_systems/00_til_and_binary/lesson_plan.md

         - 0
     - Have them count up from 0 - 16
         - Can anyone see the patterns?
-- Two on board problems
+- Do two board problems on board
     - decimal -> binary
     - binary -> decimal
 - Can store more than 10 numbers on fingers